[3 MIN READ]

 The ad calls out the continued importance of getting vaccinated and boosted if eligible.
 Vaccines are working extremely well to reduce serious infections.
 Data from Public Health – Seattle & King County shows the risk of hospitalization and death is far higher compared to those who are fully vaccinated.

-Everyone ages 12 and older should get a booster dose and vaccine is available at sites throughout King County.
+Everyone ages 12 and older should get a booster dose.
+Both primary and booster doses of the vaccine are available at sites throughout King County.

 With an appeal to act now, the hospitals, Washington State Hospital Association and Public Health emphasize steps King County residents can take to make a difference: